Spain national rugby union team: Early history and amateur era

 The exact starting point of rugby union in Spain is unknown; Catalan student Baldiri Aleu introduced the game from France to a mainstream Spanish audience in 1921, but the game might have been played on Spanish soil earlier.
 Through the 1920s, the game gradually gained popularity through universities in the country.

 The first Copa del Rey de Rugby was organized in 1926, and won by Barcelona.
 An unofficial Spanish XV played France, including Yves du Manoir, in 1927, but it was organised by a rebel governing body.

-Spain played their first officially recognised match in 1929, winning 9–0 over Italy in the Estadi Olímpic de Montjuïc.
+Spain played their first international match in 1929 in Barcelona, winning 9–0 over the - debutant as well - Italian national team at the Montjuïc Olympic Stadium.

 During the 1930s the Spanish rugby team played sporadically in the 1930s, playing against the national teams of Italy, Morocco, Germany, and Portugal.
 Due to the outbreak of World War II, rugby in much of Europe was suspended, and this included Spain.
 Rugby operations throughout Europe were continued in the 1950s; through this decade the Spanish struggled to the likes of West Germany, Italy and Romania.
 This pattern of consistency continued somewhat in the 1960s and 1970s; Spain traditionally struggled versus more established opponents such as Romania and Italy, but beat other neighboring sides such as Portugal and Morocco.
 However, while no official games were played between Spain and the Home Nations or the SANZAR, some Spanish sides traveled to play against various foreign sides.

 The 1980s proved to be somewhat of a golden age for Spanish rugby; for the first time Spain played against non-FIRA competition, playing a test against both the Māori All Blacks as well as South American giants Argentina in November 1982, in Madrid.
 The Spanish were thrashed 66–3 to the Māori, but came close to upsetting Argentina, losing only 28 to 19.
 The Spanish also received Zimbabwe through various tests in the 80s.
 The Spanish recorded upsets, defeating Zimbabwe in Harare in 1984, winning 30–18.